Rainy Day Plumbing Problems

 Flooded Basements and Crawl Spaces

 If your home sits on uneven ground that doesn’t drain properly, heavy rains could cause your basement or crawl space to become flooded.
-Serious issues like water damage, rotting wood, and mold growth can occur creating weeks or even months worth of cleanup and repairs.
-If this is a reoccurring issue, you may want to consider installing a sump pump help remove water during a heavy rain.
+Serious issues like water damage, rotting wood, and mold growth can occur creating weeks or even months of cleanup and repairs.
+If this is a reoccurring issue, you may want to consider installing a sump pump to help remove water during a heavy rain.

 Cleaning out your gutters and down spouts can help reduce the chance of flooding in your basement or crawl space as well.
 If your gutters are filled with the debris and the down spouts are clogged, rain water will spill over your gutters and into the ground around your foundation.